elterminad0r/radial_oscillation/README.md

 # radial\_oscillation
-A processing project on the graphing of polar functions of r in theta and time by using successively more oscillating points on straight lines, inspired by [this](https://www.reddit.com/r/oddlysatisfying/comments/82nbra/every_line_is_straight/) post.
+A processing project on the graphing of polar functions for r in theta and time by using successively more oscillating points on straight lines, inspired by [this](https://www.reddit.com/r/oddlysatisfying/comments/82nbra/every_line_is_straight/) post.